bezabu/bb-penguin/README.md

 - Check all media queries function correctly in different browsers (Chrome, Firefox, Edge, Opera)

   - Test:
-    a.
-Open the website in a browser
+    - Open the website in a browser
-    b.
-Right click on the page and select 'Inspect' or 'Inspect element'
+    - Right click on the page and select 'Inspect' or 'Inspect element'
-    c.
-Slowly resize the responsive window down to 280 and back again, observing changes at each breakpoint
+    - Slowly resize the responsive window down to 280 and back again, observing changes at each breakpoint
   - Result:
     - All media queries work correctly

 - Check all navigation links point to correct pages

   - Test:
-    a.
-Open the website in a browser
+    - Open the website in a browser
-    b.
-Click on all links in the navigation bar (Home, Gallery, Save the Penguins) from each page to ensure they lead to the correct pages.
+    - Click on all links in the navigation bar (Home, Gallery, Save the Penguins) from each page to ensure they lead to the correct pages.
   - Result:
     - All links work correctly

 - Check all external links point to correct pages and open in a new tab

   - Test:
-    a.
-Open the website in a browser
+    - Open the website in a browser
-    b.
-Click on all links in the footer (Facebook, Twitter and Instagram) from each page to ensure they lead to the correct pages and open in a new tab.
+    - Click on all links in the footer (Facebook, Twitter and Instagram) from each page to ensure they lead to the correct pages and open in a new tab.
   - Result:
     - All links work correctly

 - Check sign up form validation works correctly

   - Test:
-    a.
-Open the website in a browser
+    - Open the website in a browser
-    b.
-Navigate to the sign up page
+    - Navigate to the sign up page
-    c.
-Click on the Sign up button without entering any information.
+    - Click on the Sign up button without entering any information.
 Observe the prompt for each part of the form where input is required.
   - Result:
     - All form inputs that require input (Name, surname, email address, how did you hear about us) prompt the user for input if not filled in properly

 - Check sign up form sends correct data to formdump
   - Test:
-    a.
-Open the website in a browser
+    - Open the website in a browser
-    b.
-Navigate to the sign up page
+    - Navigate to the sign up page
-    c.
-Fill out the form making sure to try each variation of the 'how did you hear about us' and 'favourite penguin' inputs
+    - Fill out the form making sure to try each variation of the 'how did you hear about us' and 'favourite penguin' inputs
-    d.
-Observe the code institute form dump to ensure each name and value is correct
+    - Observe the code institute form dump to ensure each name and value is correct
   - Result:
     - All names and values are correct